-There may be no such thing as a “good” injury but there are some injuries that are worse than others.
+While there’s no such thing as a “good” injury, some injuries are worse than others.
 The worst of the worst are known as catastrophic injuries.
 These are the injuries that will change a person’s life forever.
-If you or a loved one has suffered this type of injury, and the injury was the result of someone else acting negligently, then it is worth it to contact a personal injury attorney to learn about your options.
+If you or a loved one has suffered this type of injury as a result of someone else acting negligently, you should contact a personal injury attorney to learn about your options.

 Your attorney can help you first by determining if you have a case.
 Even if someone’s negligence was the cause of the accident that caused your catastrophic injury, you must be able to prove it to a judge and/or jury.
-If you do not have the evidence and your case is not worth pursuing, your attorney can help you save the time and headache of pursuing something that is not likely to work out in your favor.
+If you don’t have the evidence and your case is not worth pursuing, your attorney can help you save the time and headache of pursuing something that is not likely to work out in your favor.